department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 Yes.
 If you have spousal coverage and you want to reduce, turn down, or cancel it:

-#### If your Servicemember's branch of service has started using the new SGLI Online Enrollment System (SOES)

-Have your Servicemember submit your changes online.
+** If your Servicemember's branch of service has started using the new SGLI Online Enrollment System (SOES),** have your Servicemember submit your changes online.
 To access SOES:

 <ol class="process" markdown="1">
   <li class="process-step list-one">[Go to milConnect](https://www.dmdc.osd.mil/milconnect).</li>